jaycapist/jaycapist.github.io/essays/ai-resource-or-tool.md

 # Future Considerations

 The biggest challenge I see for peers and underclassmen struggling with most will be self-responsibility in learning course content rather than depending on AI.
 Presently, this is already an issue that I am seeing.
 However, it can still become increasingly worse.
-That is similarly something that people would need to work on in the future, using AI as a resource rather than as a tool.
+That is similarly something that people would need to work on in the future, using AI as a resource or a tool rather than as a solution.

 ___